 DIY Chain Link Fence Mesh Installation

-Chain link is one of the most affordable and effective choices you can make for your new fence.
+Chain link is one of the most affordable and effective choices for your new fence.
 With enough determination, you could even forego the added cost of a professional setup and turn it into a DIY project.
 However, this route requires a lot of planning and preparation, and many factors must be considered.
 For instance, how deep into the ground should your fence posts be, and how wide do you need to make the hole?
 Another consideration you must make is whether you want your fence’s mesh touching the ground.
 Of course, while there are other factors to consider, these are some of the more important questions you must ask yourself before you begin.
 Lucky for you, we have our answers to those questions right here!

 Planning Your Chain Link Fence Installation

 You had better check with local utility companies, who will often survey your property for free and mark where these items might be buried anywhere on your lawn.
-And, of course, it is always common courtesy to inform your neighbors of your installation plans.
+And, of course, it is always a common courtesy to inform your neighbors of your installation plans.
 Once you’re cleared on all those fronts, it’s time to measure your location and dig!
-Feel free to use our Grid Layout template to map out your chain link fence before you begin.
+Feel free to use our Grid Layout template to map your chain link fence before you begin.

 Proper Spacing & Layout for Home Chain Link Fences

 You should place your fence at least 4 inches away from the property line to avoid future altercations.
 Make sure that each fence post location is evenly spaced throughout your area of choice, and before you begin, it is a good idea to check the weather forecast and make sure it is not going to rain for the next several days.
 This way, you will not have to worry about the rain causing the ground to soften around the poles as they set.
 You’ll want your holes to be three times wider than the diameter of your post and at least two feet deep.
 Remember to mind the frost line, as this is where the ground will shift as it freezes during the winter.
-Because of this, you’ll want to make the base of the hole a little wider to accommodate for more concrete, thus assuring that your pole will not be knocked out of place during seasonal changes.
+Because of this, you’ll want to make the base of the hole a little wider to accommodate more concrete, thus assuring that your pole will not be knocked out of place during seasonal changes.

 Chain Link Fence Mesh Installation